Alfredo Fiorito

 Alfredo Fiorito (20 April 1953 – December 2024) was an Argentine disc jockey.
 He has been credited as the "Father of the Balearic beat".

 After emigrating to Spain and arriving on the Balearic island of Ibiza in September 1976, Alfredo became a DJ at Amnesia, where his eclectic DJ style had a major influence on dance music's explosion on the island and beyond in the late 1980s.

 Early life

 Fiorito was born in the city of Rosario in the province of Santa Fe, Argentina.
 His early working life was focused on training to become a journalist, and eventually he worked as a music critic on a newspaper.
 In 1976, at the age of 23, he emigrated to mainland Spain.
 After a short period he relocated to Ibiza.

 Ibiza

 Fiorito took various jobs following his arrival on Ibiza, including candlemaker, delivery driver and fashion designer.
-He also worked as a barman in a popular bar near the harbour in Ibiza Town called Be Bop.
+He also worked as a barman in a bar near the harbour in Ibiza Town called Be Bop.
 The bar was equipped with a couple of turntables and a mixer, and in 1982 Alfredo began to DJ.